 “Rather than seeing GDPR as a list of requirements, we encourage people to see it as an opportunity to look at the data you have and to think about how to use it in the most effective way,” said Mike Piddock.

-“When you’re collecting data live at an event, at a booth, how do you make that compliant?”
+“When you’re collecting data live at an event, at a booth, how do you make that GDPR ready?”
 Mike asked Glyn.

 “When people attend an event they need to be clear what their data will be used for,” said Noodle Live’s Glyn Roberts.
 “It needs to be in plain English: we will use your data, we could share your data with an exhibitor.
 We usually do an educational piece with the exhibitors we work with.
 When you register or sign up for something, this information needs to be provided in a clear and precise way”.